-From the the ridge, I side-slipped down the slope then traversed towards the next ridge, leaving a thin line etched in the white ice a thousand feet above a frozen lake.
+I side-slipped down slopes then traversed towards the next ridge, leaving a thin line etched in the white ice a thousand feet above a frozen lake.
 Once I descended too far, slipping down to the wrong lake, had a glum dinner, then climbed back up over the spur to other dark woods.
 I would stop, unclip my skis, shake my food bag from my pack, start the stove and boil a little water and struggle into my sleeping bag as I started to shiver in the encroaching darkness.
 The freezing cold gathered me into its arms just minutes after I sat down to rest, just seconds after the sun went down.

 As I left the higher, barren slopes, I was past my halfway point and within reach of Ostrander Lake.
 I skied in and out of snow wells around trees, hypnotized by the rhythm, looking up periodically to keep the ridge line to my left and — when I caught glimpses of it — Horse Ridge as my bearing.

 At one point late in the afternoon I spread out my tarp in a patch of sunlight and fell asleep, then awoke when the sunlight was fading–rousted by the cold and an ache to get moving again.

 My last day out I climbed up through a steep gully to a clearing where I found myself blinking at the frozen tracks of other skis.
-I followed the tracks around the easternmost bulk of Horse Ridge and emerged at Ostrander ski hut, shuttered for the spring.
+I followed the tracks around the easternmost bulk of Horse Ridge and emerged at Ostrander ski hut, shuttered for the season.
 I stretched out on the granite porch of the Depression-era log structure and considered spending the night there.
 Badger Pass ski resort was 10 miles away.
 It was afternoon.
 But being this close to home, after over 40 miles of solitary skiing, a “little bit of lonesome,” as a country song might say, was slowly seeping into my bones.
 I picked up the frozen tracks headed west.